nodejs/node/doc/api/vm.markdown

 In case of syntax error in `code`, `vm.runInNewContext` emits the syntax error to stderr and throws an exception.

+### vm.runInContext(code, context, [filename])

+`vm.runInContext` compiles `code` to run in context `context` as if it were loaded from `filename`, then runs it and returns the result.
+A (V8) context comprises a global object, together with a set of built-in objects and functions.
+Running code does not have access to local scope and the global object held within `context` will be used as the global object for `code`.
+`filename` is optional.

+Example: compile and execute code in a existing context.

+    var util = require('util'),
+        vm = require('vm'),
+        initSandbox = {
+          animal: 'cat',
+          count: 2
+        },
+        context = vm.createContext(initSandbox);

+    vm.runInContext('count += 1; name = "CATT"', context, 'myfile.vm');
+    console.log(util.inspect(context));

+    // { animal: 'cat', count: 3, name: 'CATT' }

+Note that `createContext` will perform a shallow clone of the supplied sandbox object in order to initialise the global object of the freshly constructed context.

+Note that running untrusted code is a tricky business requiring great care.
+To prevent accidental global variable leakage, `vm.runInContext` is quite useful, but safely running untrusted code requires a separate process.

+In case of syntax error in `code`, `vm.runInContext` emits the syntax error to stderr and throws an exception.

+### vm.createContext([initSandbox])

+`vm.createContext` creates a new context which is suitable for use as the 2nd argument of a subsequent call to `vm.runInContext`.
+A (V8) context comprises a global object together with a set of build-in objects and functions.
+The optional argument `initSandbox` will be shallow-copied to seed the initial contents of the global object used by the context.

 ### vm.createScript(code, [filename])